awslabs/multi-model-server/tests/performance/README.md

     ```

 ### C. Understanding the test suite artifacts and reports
-1. The $artifacts-dir$/<run-dir>/junit.html contains the summary report of the test run.
-Note that each test yaml is
+1. The $artifacts-dir$/<run-dir>/performance_results.html contains the summary report of the test run.
+Note that each
-treated as a test suite.
+test yaml is treated as a test suite.
 Different criteria in the yaml are treated as test cases.
-If criteria is not specified in
+If criteria is not
-the yaml, test suite is marked as skipped with 0 test cases.
+ specified in the yaml, test suite is marked as skipped with 0 test cases.
 2. For each test suite a sub-directory is created with artifacts for it.
-3. The comparison.csv contains diff for monitoring metrics between an ongoing run and a previous run
+3. The comparison_results.csv contains diff for monitoring metrics between an ongoing run and a previous run
 which was ran for same MMS server.
+Comparison.html shows the comparision results.

 ## How to add test case to test suite.